 An employee doing high quality work is great, but what’s even better is an employee who does high quality work for years at a time.

 Unfortunately, measuring retention is only possible once the employee in question has already quit.
-This being the case, simply put the start date until you have to update their file with an end date.
+That being the case, simply put the start date until you have to update their file with an end date.

 Wendy reduced Monday meeting time by 50%: Impact: 15% productivity increase month 1, 20% month 2.